ericrallen/vanilla/README.md

 - Create a facade over browser inconsistencies
 - Integrate polyfills for some missing functionality
 - Use a robust selector engine
+- Deal with `document`/`window` states like `ready` and `load`
+- Deal with event binding and triggering (though this may change in the future)

 ## What Vanilla Does Do

-Vanilla recreates the following jQuery methods:
+Vanilla currently recreates the following jQuery methods in an es5 JavaScript file that can be included in a project or an es2015 module that can be imported into any es6 modules:

 - `hasClass()`
 - `toggleClass()`